2008 Sichuan earthquake: Immediate aftermath

 Immediately after the earthquake event, mobile and terrestrial telecommunications were cut to the affected and surrounding area, with all internet capabilities cut to the Sichuan area too.
 Elements of telecommunications were restored by the government piece by piece over the next number of months as the situation in the Sichuan province gradually improved.
 Eventually, a handful of major news and media websites were made accessible online in the region, albeit with dramatically pared back webpages.

 China Mobile had more than 2,300 base stations suspended due to power disruption or severe telecommunication traffic congestion.
 Half of the wireless communications were lost in the Sichuan province.
 China Unicom's service in Wenchuan and four nearby counties was cut off, with more than 700 towers suspended.

 A single door frame bearing a portrait of Mao Zedong remained standing in a pile of debris.

 Initially, officials were unable to contact the Wolong National Nature Reserve, home to around 280 giant pandas.
 However, the Foreign Ministry later said that a group of 31 British tourists visiting the Wolong Panda Reserve in the quake-hit area returned safe and uninjured to Chengdu.
 Nonetheless, the well-being of an even greater number of pandas in the neighbouring panda reserves remained unknown.
 Five security guards at the reserve were killed by the earthquake.
 Six pandas escaped after their enclosures were damaged.
 By May 20, two pandas at the reserve were found to be injured, while the search continued for another two adult pandas that went missing after the quake.
 By May 28, 2008, one panda was still missing.
 The missing panda was later found dead under the rubble of an enclosure.
 Nine-year-old Mao Mao, a mother of five at the breeding center, was discovered on June 9, her body crushed by a wall in her enclosure.
-Panda keepers and other workers placed her remains in a small wooden crate and buried her outside the breeding centre.
+Panda keepers and other workers placed her remains in a small wooden crate and buried her outside the breeding center.

 The Zipingpu Hydropower Plant located 20 km east of the epicenter was damaged.
 A May 24th inspection indicated that the damage was less severe than initially feared, and it remains structurally stable and safe.
 However, the Tulong reservoir upstream is in danger of collapse.
 About 2,000 troops have been allocated to Zipingpu, trying to release the pressure through a spillway.
 In total, 391 dams, most of them small, were reported damaged by the quake.